This post may contain affiliate links. Please read our disclosure policy.

 I toasted the walnuts to enhance the flavor, because otherwise the cardamom might overpower it.
 Walnuts have a way of getting lost.

-These snowballs have that characteristic sandy texture that inspire nostalgia in even the most hard-nosed New Yorkers.
+Much like my pecan snowball cookies recipe, these have that characteristic sandy texture that inspire nostalgia in even the most hard-nosed New Yorkers.

 I’m not naming names but I’ve seen it with my own eyes.